نوع مقاله : مقالة تحقیقی (پژوهشی)

 عنوان مقاله [English]

-Design and sensitivity analysis of an EO mission's operating orbit in the absence of injection into the Sun-synchronous orbit
+Design and sensitivity analysis of an Earth observation mission's operating orbit in the absence of injection into the Sun-synchronous orbit

 نویسندگان [English]